 2-4.
 Three additional children, evidently living in 1785.

 ?
-Hardy PEMBERTON, of Slevoy, County Wexford, Esq, with his son and heir William, were jointly named as third party to a Deed, dated 9 Feb 1805 [Memorial 367399], concerning the Town & lands of Drumin, Deningown & Ardnadrum, all in the Parish of Rosenallis.
+Hardy PEMBERTON, of Slevoy, County Wexford, Esq, with his son and heir William, were jointly named as third party to a Deed, dated 9 Feb 1805 [Memorial 367399], concerning the Town and lands of Drumin, Deningown and Ardnadrum, all in the Parish of Rosenallis.

 PEMBERTON-PIGOTT OF SLEVOY.

-[D] William PEMBERTON alias PEMBERTON-PIGOTT; born 1773; he assumed the additional surname of PIGOTT as a condition of his inheritance of the PIGOTT lands at Slevoy, in 1788, on the death of his great-uncle William PIGOTT; he was admitted to Trinity College, as Socio Comitatus (Mr DRAFFIN), on 3 March 1790 (aged 17, son of Handy, Gent), under the surname of PIGOTT; Sheriff of Wexford, 11 February 1794; Free Burgess of Ross, 29 June 1818; last mentioned in Ross Corporation Books, 29 June 1831; Lieutenant-Colonel, Waterford and Wexford Militias.
+William assumed the additional surname of PIGOTT as a condition of his inheritance of the PIGOTT lands at Slevoy, in 1788, on the death of his great-uncle William PIGOTT; he was admitted to Trinity College, as Socio Comitatus (Mr DRAFFIN), on 3 March 1790 (aged 17, son of Handy, Gent), and recorded under the surname of PIGOTT; he was Sheriff of Wexford, 11 February 1794; Free Burgess of Ross, 29 June 1818; last mentioned in Ross Corporation Books, 29 June 1831; Lieutenant-Colonel, Waterford and Wexford Militias.

-William was married on 19 December 1794, to Ellen Margaret HOUGHTON; she died at Slevoy Castle, 1 June 1862.
+William was married on 19 December 1794, to Ellen Margaret HOUGHTON; the marriage settlements were dated 20 December, and named Ellen as the eldest daughter of Henry Thomas HAUGHTON, and named Rev William SUTTON of Longraige and George POWELL of Dublin, Esq, as trustees [Memorial 311027]; she died at Slevoy Castle, 1 June 1862.

 They had issue:

 1. William Henry Pemberton PIGOTT, born 1796; died in 1815, without issue.